 Mr. BuLL is also on the same wacky-ways-to-save page, and it shows because he reuses the cotton at the top of pill bottles.

 We are fortunate to have robust health and rarely need prescribed pills, but we take supplements like vitamin D because 6 months of winter is a thing.
 I take super enzymes to help with diary indigestion along with joint supplements for Mr. BuLL’s knees.
-He is an avid weekend hiker with 40+ pound packs and 2000 feet of elevation gain is hard on joints.
+He is an avid weekend hiker.
+His pack averages 40 pounds and with 2000 feet of elevation gain, it can be hard on joints.

 Frogdancer Jones gets it, “Mostly it’s to do with respecting the time and money I’ve put into things.
 I feel that buying something isn’t a waste of money if you use it. […] This is why I try not to waste anything.
 Time, money and hours of my life have gone into the things I have around me.”